Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

     - `0`: the current record was not modified
     - `1`: the current record was modified
     - `2`: the timestamp was modified
-- `timestamp`: the unix timestamp of the record, usually it is returned as it was received in the arguments
+- `timestamp`: the Unix timestamp of the record, usually it is returned as it was received in the arguments
-- `record`: record itself, in the form of a Lua table.
+- `record`: the record itself, in the form of a Lua table.

-We can do some fairly complex transformation with Lua, since we have infinite flexibility.
-My suggestion is to keep it to the minimal.
-We have to remember that this script will be execute for each and every record (as long as we did not do a filter before that).
-Having a heavy and time consuming transformation will result in our log stream lagging behind, or even drop records in the worst possible case.
+We can do some fairly complex transformations with Lua.
+My suggestion is to keep it to a minimum.
+We have to remember that this script will be executed for every record (as long as we did not do a filter before that).
+Having a heavy and time-consuming transformation will result in our processing lagging, or we will end up dropping records in the worst possible scenario.
 Moreover, sidecar containers usually use the same resources allocated to the main service.
-If we attempt to consume a significant amount of resources from the main service, we might disturb its operation.
+If we attempt to steal a significant amount of resources from the main service, we might disturb its operation.

-## Final Toughts
+## Final Thoughts

-The motivation behind this blog post was to share certain ideas aquired while working with Fluent Bit side-car container in production.
-Some of these might seem boring or obvious if you have experience with this tool.
-That is absolutely fine.
-Logging should be boring, without any unforseen surprises.
+The motivation behind this blog post was to share several ideas acquired while working with Fluent Bit sidecar container in production.
+Some of these might seem boring or obvious to experienced people and that is absolutely fine.
+Logging should be boring, without any unforeseen surprises.
 It should just work.

-That being said, I hope some of these ideas could be helpful for somebody out there.
-Cheers!
+That being said, I hope some of these tips may be helpful for somebody out there.

 The code for the examples presented in this blog post can be found on GitHub: [https://github.com/Ernyoke/ecs-with-fluentbit](https://github.com/Ernyoke/ecs-with-fluentbit)